EnergyGuardProject/mlflow-oidc/readme.md

 ## Upstream

 This repository is a fork of [mlflow-oidc/mlflow-tracking-server-docker](https://github.com/mlflow-oidc/mlflow-tracking-server-docker).
-The upstream project publishes prebuilt images on [Artifact Hub](https://artifacthub.io/packages/search?repo=mlflow-oidc-tracking-server) and a [Helm chart](https://github.com/mlflow-oidc/helm) for Kubernetes.
-The EnergyGuard deployment builds its images locally with Docker Compose.

 ## License